WW2 CIVIL DEFENCE UNIFORMS, INSIGNIA & EQUIPMENT

 Third pattern WVS badge with painted lettering

-WVS Embroidered Badges
+WVS Embroidered Cloth Badges

 WW2 embroidered WVS badge